 Robustness

-In this section we analyze how sensitive our results are to some of the parameters in the model.
+In this section, we analyze how sensitive our results are to some of the parameters in the model.
 In particular, we focus on parameters that heavily influence consumers’ incentives to save.
-These parameters are the interest rate that affects the returns on saving, and the degree of risk aversion and the replacement rates when unemployed with or without benefits that affect the strength of a precautionary saving motive.
-The aim is to alter these incentives while maintaining the requirement that the distributions of liquid wealth in each education group matches the distributions in the data.
-Hence, in each case, we reestimate the distributions of discount factors in each education group (and, if necessary, the degree of ‘splurge’ spending in consumption).
+These parameters are (1) the interest rate that affects the returns on saving and (2) the degree of risk aversion and the replacement rates when unemployed with or without benefits that affect the strength of a precautionary saving motive.
+The aim is to alter these incentives while maintaining the requirement that the distributions of liquid wealth in each education group match the distributions in the data.
+Hence, in each case, we re-estimate the distributions of discount factors in each education group (and, if necessary, the degree of splurge spending in consumption).
 The aim is thus to compute new results for a model with different parameters that also fits data on the distribution of liquid wealth.
-At the end of the section we also consider how changing the properties of the recession affect our main results.
+At the end of the section, we also consider how changing the properties of the recession affects our main results.

 Changing the interest rate

 In our baseline calibration, the interest rate is set to 1 percent per quarter.
-Here we consider the impact on our results of increasing or decreasing this value.
+Here, we consider the effect on our results of increasing or decreasing this value.
 Changes to Dropout Highschool College

 Splurge β ∇ β ∇ β ∇